Cubillosxy/playwords/README.md

 =============
 A simple program on Python , this use Tkinter

+=
-=Playwords is just a code that you can run this use a GUI on Tkinter also use a dicctionary (file.cfg) to save the words.
+Playwords is just a code that you can run this use a GUI on Tkinter also use a dicctionary (file.cfg) to save the words.

 # Notes